Installing Accessibility Insights

 When developers are editing code, they can run a FastPass test before each code check-in to ensure no accessibility issues have occurred as a result of their changes.
 FastPass consists of two main features – Automated Checks and Tab Stops.

-The Automated Checks feature checks an application’s elements for with dozens of accessibility requirements.
+The Automated Checks feature checks an application’s elements for conformance with dozens of accessibility requirements.

 To use this feature, position your mouse over the element(s) you’d like to test (a blue box will appear around them) and click the Test icon (which looks like a laboratory beaker).